unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 src="images/The_Mirage_1966_copy_1.pdf.png"
 %}

 1717 Roma Avenue NE went through a particularly radical shakeup in the 1960s.
-In October 1965, the Board of Educationa Finance approved a University revenue bond issue to finance various endeavors, such as the construction of The Pit, an Olympic pool, the Laguna and DeVargas dormitories, and the La Posada dining hall.
+In October 1965, the Board of Educational Finance approved a University revenue bond issue to finance various endeavors, such as the construction of The Pit, an Olympic pool, the Laguna and DeVargas dormitories, and the La Posada dining hall.
 Simultaneously, they approved UNM's purchase of the Alpha Chi Omega fraternity house.
-The sorority had outgrown it, and they subsequently moved into a Spanish colonial house.
+The sorority had outgrown it, and they subsequently moved into a new, larger house in a Spanish colonial style.

 {% include figure.html
 class="img-center"